 The provisions of the chapter, General Academic Regulations and Requirements, and the chapter, University Policies, apply to all students.
 In addition, the School of Dental Hygiene has regulations and requirements that apply specifically to its students.

-All students enrolled in the Faculty of Dentistry/School of Dental Hygiene must be immunized against the following diseases: diphtheria/tetanus, polio, measles, mumps, rubella, chicken pox and hepatitis B. Students who cannot be immunized because of allergies or for other reasons must provide a physician's certificate to this effect.
+All students enrolled in the Dr. Gerald Niznick College of Dentistry/School of Dental Hygiene must be immunized against the following diseases: diphtheria/tetanus, polio, measles, mumps, rubella, chicken pox and hepatitis B. Students who cannot be immunized because of allergies or for other reasons must provide a physician's certificate to this effect.

 All students are responsible for updating their immunization as needed.

 Arrangements for all necessary immunizations for all first year students are made by the Dean's Office.
 Students will receive further details during the first week of classes.
 2nd, 3rd and 4th year dental students, 2nd year dental hygiene students, as well as staff who wish to be immunized, are asked to contact the Dean's Office.

 Further information in regard to immunization can be obtained from the University of Manitoba’s Infection Control Manual.

 Instruments, Textbooks and Uniforms

 Students must purchase a dental hygiene student kit consisting of two sets of clinical instruments and uniforms.
 The total cost of the kit is approximately $3,300.
 Students are also required to purchase one lab coat.
 Some laboratory equipment is loaned by the school.
 Expenditures for textbooks may amount to approximately $3,000 over the two-year program.

 Regular attendance in all courses as well as a satisfactory record completed during the term will be required to qualify a student to sit for the annual or other grading examination.